 Method #2: Using a Router

-Using a router table or plunge router is your best shot to make large circles on wood.
-This one will provide the cleanest and most accurate result among all the circle-cutting methods.
+When it comes to making large circles on wood, I’ve found that using a router table or plunge router is your best bet.
+In my experience, this method consistently delivers the cleanest and most accurate results compared to other circle-cutting techniques.
 You can also count on it to cut small circles.

 Cutting in a Router Table